Analytical and numerical studies of periodic superradiance: Introduction

 Superradiance (SR), predicted by Dicke \cite{SR-1954}, is one of the coherent phenomena caused by cooperative spontaneous emission.
 Unlike ordinary spontaneous emission, a short intense optical pulse with a peak height proportional to $N^{2}$, where $N$ is the number of atoms involved, is emitted due to the creation of a macroscopic dipole.
 For SR generation, this macroscopic dipole must develop within a decoherence time $T_{2}$.
 Many studies on SR have been carried out both theoretically and experimentally.
 So far SR has been observed in gases \cite{SR-HFgas-1973,cascadeSR-Na-1976,triggeredSR-1980} and solid-state materials \cite{SR-O2KCl-1982,SR-nanocrystal-2018,SR-NVcenter-2018,ErYSO-Padova-2020,SR-solid-review-2016}.

 Recently, we have observed SR pulses with a quasiperiodic time structure in an Er:YSO crystal \cite{Hara-pSR}.
 The periodic behavior persists during a continuous-wave (CW) laser excitation.
 We refer to this phenomenon as ``periodic superradiance".
-We provided a qualitative model to understand this periodicity, in which a cyclic process of a continuous supply of population inversion and a sudden burst of SR is repeated.
+Periodic SR exhibits periodic behavior without any external modulation of the input parameters.
+This seems similar to the phenomenon called as a time crystal \cite{time-crystal-2023}, while the origin of periodicity is different.
+We provided a qualitative model to understand the periodicity of SRs, in which a cyclic process of a continuous supply of population inversion and a sudden burst of SR is repeated.
 The excitation power dependence measurements supported the validity of the model.
 However, our model was entirely qualitative and could not reproduce any observed SR quantities, such as period, pulse duration, and number of SR photons emitted.

 SR is often described by the Maxwell-Bloch equations \cite{Benedict-textbook-1996}, which are nonlinear differential equations representing the dynamics of population, coherence, and radiation.
 For example, a single SR pulse can be obtained as a numerical or analytical solution of the Maxwell-Bloch equations for a fully excited two-level system.
 Because periodic SR has been observed only recently, there have been no quantitative theoretical studies using the Maxwell-Bloch equations or other frameworks.
 A similar phenomenon, self-pulsing in laser media, is well known, where persistent pulses are generated under CW excitation.
 Numerous theoretical studies have addressed this phenomenon and successfully reproduced it using rate equations \cite{selfpulsing-EDFL-1993}.
 However, since coherence plays a central role in SR, such treatments cannot be directly applied to periodic SR.